redtensor22/redtensor22.github.io/_posts/2018-12-20-Parkinsons_P1.md

 Column descriptions are as follows:

--'subject#': the number assigned to a subject
+*'subject#': the number assigned to a subject

--'age': the age of the corresponding subject
+*'age': the age of the corresponding subject

 -'sex': the sex of the subject